pustotnik/playground/fwcmatch/README.md

 - FNMatch works a little bit slower than MyWildcardMatch just because fnmatch requires C string terminated with '\0' and I had to make copy of each file line because it is requirement of my interface (string_view is used).
-- There is no reason to use number of read/filtered lines at one time more than one for single-threaded implementation.
+- There is no reason to use number of read/filtered lines more than one at one time for single-threaded implementation.
   But it is important for multi-threaded implementation.
-- It is often optimal to set size of queue to number of threads.
 - Increasing number of threads in multi-threaded implementation is not always optimal decision.
 But it is because file I/O is bottleneck for this task.
-- Lock free solution is not the best choice for a common case.
+- Lock-free/busy-waiting solution is not the best choice for a common case.
-- MTSem (semaphores) is very similar to the MTCondVar (condition variables) in terms of performance but the MTCondVar is better.
+- MTSem (semaphores) is similar to the MTCondVar (condition variables) in terms of performance but the MTCondVar is a little bit better.
+- Memory/data locality is important for general performance.
+- For perfomance reason it is better to hold size of memory for queue (ring buffer) and all blocks with data less than CPU L3 cache size.

 ## About mmap
 The **mmap** in these benchmarks are fastest but you should to know that it was warm run and the